 Tsavo East is home to Kenya’s famous big five, being one of the most significant game reserves in the world, Tsavo is home most of the larger Animals which include;

 - Lesser kudu and

-Compared to Tsavo west, the east has a more open savannah grassland and shrubs covered hills with a true Kenyan jungle feel.
+Compared to Tsavo west, the east has a more open savannah grassland and shrubs covered hills with an authentic Kenyan jungle feel.

-You may also like: Top Tourist Attractions in Kenya to Visit in 2019
+You may also like: Tourist Attractions in Kenya

-At Tsavo East, herds of dust-red elephant are always a familiar site, along with the Kanderi swamp near the Voi gate.
-But if you want to see the African lion in action you will have to dive deep into the park around Aruba dam on Tsavo river.
+At Tsavo East, herds of dust-red elephant are always a simple site, along with the Kanderi swamp near the Voi gate.
+But if you want to see the African lion in action, you will have to dive deep into the park around Aruba dam on Tsavo river.

 Tsavo West is popularly known as the “Land of Lava, Springs, Man-Eaters & Magical Sunsets”.
 The terrain of Tsavo west compared to the east is more rugged with volcanic mountain ridges and swampy grassland savannahs; the park is more of wetland with Mzima springs and Lake Jipe on this side of the park.